nhtsai/notes/_posts/2021-09-23-probability.md

                     * $S_0$ must be in $S$ because $S$ represents the universe of all outcomes
             * $P(\cup_{n=1}^{\infty} A_n) = \Sigma_{n=1}^{\infty}P(A_n), \text{ if } A_1,A_2,\ldots \text{ are disjoint/non-overlapping}$
                 * Probability of the countably infinitely many union equals the sum of the probabilities if the events $A_1,A_2,\ldots$ are disjoint/non-overlapping
-    * Everything in probability basically derives from this definition with the two constraints
+    * Everything in probability basically derives from this definition with the two **Axioms of Probability**

 ## 3. Birthday Problem, Properties of Probability

+*

 ## 4. Conditional Probability I